SecOpsPete/threat-hunting-scenario1/README.md

 ---

-## 🧯 Response & Recommendations
+## 🧯 Response Actions

-- ✅ **No unauthorized access** was confirmed.
-- 🔒 Harden NSG to restrict RDP to trusted IPs only.
+- Restrict RDP traffic using NSG rules to trusted IPs only
-- 🔐 Enforce **account lockout** policies for repeated failed attempts.
-- 🔐 Implement **Multi-Factor Authentication (MFA)** for all remote access.
+- Implement account lockout policies
+- Enforce multi-factor authentication (MFA)

 ---

+## 📝 Conclusion

+Although `windows-target-1` was internet-facing for at least 7 days and received numerous brute-force login attempts, no evidence of unauthorized access was found.
+All successful logons were tied to a known account (`labuser`) from an authorized location.

+---

-## 🧠 Lessons Learned
+## 🔄 Lessons Learned

-- Use security group rules to reduce exposure of critical services.
+- Restrict access to public services whenever possible
-- Monitor `DeviceLogonEvents` for early signs of brute-force activity.
+- Monitor remote logon events for patterns of brute-force attempts
-- Combine detection with ATT&CK mapping for contextual response.
-- Validate and document successful logons to eliminate false positives.
+- Implement and regularly review MFA and account lockout policies